sstglobal/cumis/README.md

 rails generate cumis:install
 ```

-It will create a migration file (CreatePages) for you which is a database table to store the webpage content.
+It will create two files for you:
+- a migration file (CreatePages) which is a database table to store the webpage content.
+- a view file (/app/views/cumis/pages/show.html.erb) to display the page
 Next, run the database migration:

 ```ruby